Posted on Product Defects Blog / Blog / VA Finalizes Presumptive Diseases Rule for Camp Lejeune – Toxic Water and What You Should Know

 You may do so:

-Online
+- Online

-At a VA regional office
+- At a VA regional office

-Through an accredited representative
+- Through an accredited representative

-By hiring an attorney
+- By hiring an attorney.

 When filing the claim, the VA should ask you to submit medical evidence and other proof, such as:

-Military records of serving or official documentation of service department records that prove you had active duty at MCAS New River or Camp Lejeune between 1953 and 1987 for 30 days or more
+- Military records of serving or official documentation of service department records that prove you had active duty at MCAS New River or Camp Lejeune between 1953 and 1987 for 30 days or more

-Medical records showing that you’ve got one of the eight listed presumptive illnesses
+- Medical records showing that you’ve got one of the eight listed presumptive illnesses

-Scleroderma
+- Scleroderma

-Renal toxicity
+- Renal toxicity

-Non-Hodgkin’s lymphoma
+- Non-Hodgkin’s lymphoma

-Neurobehavioral effects
+- Neurobehavioral effects

-Myelodysplastic syndromes
+- Myelodysplastic syndromes

-Multiple myeloma
+- Multiple myeloma

-Miscarriage
+- Miscarriage

-Lung cancer
+- Lung cancer

-Leukemia
+- Leukemia

-Kidney cancer
+- Kidney cancer

-Hepatic steatosis
+- Hepatic steatosis

-Bladder cancer
+- Bladder cancer

-Esophageal cancer
+- Esophageal cancer

-Breast cancer
+- Breast cancer

 The VA determined that there wasn’t enough evidence to add those things to the presumptive connection rule.
 However, veterans with those illnesses are still entitled to receive paid health care expenses.

 The Camp Lejeune Families Act focuses on the people who lived and worked at the Marine Corps base.
-Overall, the Department of Veteran Affairs researched the claims of contaminated water and has come up with a list of eight conditions that were primarily caused by drinking or bathing in the water in the period beginning in 1953 and ending in 1987.
+Overall, the Department of Veteran Affairs researched the claims of contaminated water and has come up with a list of eight conditions primarily caused by drinking or bathing in the water in the period beginning in 1953 and ending in 1987.

-You must have a current diagnosis of one of those illnesses and had been stationed at Camp Lejeune during the time period.
+It would help if you had a current diagnosis of one of those illnesses and had been stationed at Camp Lejeune during the time period.

 Yes!
 The VA only offers disability benefits for small groups of people who might have suffered because they were exposed to contaminated water.
-However, thousands of people have now come forward with claims of the Camp Lejeune water contamination scandal because of the Camp Lejeune Act of Justice created in 2022.
+However, thousands of people have come forward with claims of the Camp Lejeune water contamination scandal because of the Camp Lejeune Act of Justice created in 2022.

 Many veterans previously filed their claims for health conditions related to military service on the base and were denied.
 They now have two years longer to file a new claim to get the compensation they deserve.